Elocodes/MyAI/README.md

 # Future updates

 * Add link to deployed project website.
-At the moment here is a link to a youtube video where I demonstrated a live usage of the app.
-[Project Demo](https://youtu.be/A8UYSwneuS8)
+At the moment here is my landing page which contains link to a youtube video where I demonstrated a live usage of the app.
+[Project Demo](Elocodes.github.io)

 * Improve functionality to include processing of video files